playframework/playframework/documentation/manual/javaGuide/main/json/JavaJsonRequests.md

 }
 ```

-> **Note:** This way, a 400 HTTP response will be automatically returned for non JSON requests with Content-type set to application/json.
+> **Note:** This way, a 400 HTTP response will be automatically returned for non JSON requests.

 You can test it with **cURL** from a command line: